 2 Days in Mexico City

 We spent two days in Mexico City.
 Although that’s not enough to really know a city, I was incredibly impressed by what I saw.
+It totally changed my ideas of Mexico.

 We stayed right next to the Zocalo in the Centro Historico, two blocks from the Metropolitan Cathedral, the largest cathedral in the Americas.
 The area is filled with historical buildings, restaurants and cafes, and some large boulevards.
 It actually kind of reminded me of Paris.